heroku/hatchet/README.md

 HEROKU_API_USER=<redacted@example.com>
 ```

-You can refernce this PR for getting a buildpack set up from scratch with tests to see what kinds of files you might need: https://github.com/sharpstone/force_absolute_paths_buildpack/pull/2
+You can reference this PR for getting a buildpack set up from scratch with tests to see what kinds of files you might need: https://github.com/sharpstone/force_absolute_paths_buildpack/pull/2

 ## Reference docs